trimstray/nginx-admins-handbook/README.md

 ##### Debian or Ubuntu

 Check available flavors of Nginx before install.
-For more information please see [this](https://askubuntu.com/questions/553937/what-is-the-difference-between-the-core-full-extras-and-light-packages-for-ngi) great answer.
+For more information please see [this](https://askubuntu.com/a/556382) great answer by [Thomas Ward](https://askubuntu.com/users/10616/thomas-ward).

 ###### From Debian/Ubuntu Repository